Nuitka/Nuitka-website/doc/user-documentation/user-manual.rst

 ================================

-If your program fails to find data file, it can cause all kinds of different behavior, e.g. a package might complain it is not the right version because a ``VERSION`` file check defaulted to an unknown.
+If your program fails to find data file, it can cause all kinds of different behavior, for example a package might complain it is not the right version because a ``VERSION`` file check defaulted to an unknown.
 The absence of icon files or help texts, may raise strange errors.

 Often the error paths for files not being present are even buggy and will reveal programming errors like unbound local variables.
 Please look